w311/cloudpak8s/_content/data/install-managed-OCP.md

 ---
-title: Install managed OCP in IBM Cloud
+title: Install Cloud Pak for Data on Red Hat OpenShift on IBM Cloud
 weight: 300
 ---